ssahadevan-pivotal/tripviewer/README.md

 # TripViewer

-## View and export trip data collected by Automatic
+## A sample app using the Automatic REST API

-A node.js app that allows users to view and export their trips taken using [Automatic](http://automatic.com).
-It uses the [Automatic API](http://automatic.com/developer).
+Tripviewer is a node.js app that allows users to view and export trips taken using [Automatic](http://automatic.com).
+It demonstrates the use of the [Automatic REST API](http://automatic.com/developer).

 ## Demo